jliljebl/flowblade/flowblade-trunk/docs/KNOWN_ISSUES.md

 The problem causing the bug is that awesome fires 'leave-notify-event' signals even when mouse has not left the timeline area.

-**Status:** Problem is another program, cannot be fixed in Flowblade
+**Status:** Problem is in another program, cannot be fixed in Flowblade